sebastianromano/LLM_Custom-Instructions/ROLE_VOCAB.md

 - The `_____` always represents the vocabulary word being learned
 - Wrap underscores in backticks
 - Never guess or hallucinate information
+- Verify part of speech and use word accordingly in example sentences
+- Do not force verb tenses if word is not a verb
+- Each example should demonstrate natural usage in the word's correct part of speech

+Question/text is included below, please REMEMBER TO USE ABOVE INSTRUCTIONS:
 ```